I didn’t get my garbage out in time last week so will I be able to put out twice the amount next week?

 The Oma-Gro facility, 15705 Harlan Lewis Road in Bellevue, also accepts yard waste.

-2020/2021 Yardwaste stickers are available for purchase and can be used immediately.
 If you want yardwaste picked up that does not fit in your waste cart you will need a yardwaste sticker for each brown bag.
 Please read the rules on the sticker for proper placement.

 NO, do not paint or damage your new carts.
 Each cart is equipped with an electronic chip that ties the cart to the residence where it was delivered.
 If you move homes, the carts stay behind.